-Values greater than 30 degrees can cause Pathfinder to "freeze" when it attempts to generate a simulation input file.
+Sets a lower bound on the angle between adjacent triangle edges.
+Larger values increase the quality of the triangles, preventing long, thin triangles, but values greater than 30 degrees can cause Pathfinder to "freeze" when it attempts to generate a simulation input file.

-Figure 137.
+Figure 139.
 The Paths tab of the Simulation Parameters dialog

-11.1.4.
+13.1.4.
 Behavior Parameters